 Business Use case: – Martin Jones is working as System administrator in Universal Container.
 He had created a process to Auto assign Price book based on Opportunity Record Type in the article Getting Started with Process Builder – Part 14.
 Now his organization wants to implement this for one more record type, i.e. Telecommunications then assign a price book Telecommunications (15 digit price book Id): – 01sB00000006aec

 Solution of above business requirement

-As we discussed once Process gets activated it’s not possible to make any changes to it.
-Now we have two options that is save existing/activated process as
+As we discussed once, Process gets activated it’s not possible to make any changes to it.
+Now we have two options that are save existing/activated process as

 - Version of current process

 - New Process

 To solve the above business requirement, we will save existing activated Process as a new version.
 Follow the below instructions to modify the existing Process for the above business requirement